How Does Posture Affect Height?

 Yoga and Pilates for Daily Alignment

 Yoga and Pilates have been my go-to recommendation for anyone looking to straighten up and open their frame.
 In the early mornings, nothing beats the Cat-Cow stretch to get the spine moving, followed by the Bridge pose to wake up the glutes and lower back.
 For those ready to push further, I often add Plank variations and controlled Pilates roll-ups—both are incredible for training the deep core muscles that hold your posture in place all day.
-Ten to fifteen minutes, done consistently, can make your stance feel lighter and taller by week’s end.
+A randomized controlled trial published in the Journal of the American Geriatrics Society (Greendale et al.) demonstrated that consistent yoga-based posture work reduced kyphotic curvature by 4.4% — measurable evidence that posture-focused exercise can produce real, visible changes in spinal alignment.

 A strong frame needs more than flexibility—it needs muscle support.
 I've had clients transform their rounded shoulders with just three movements: Wall Angels, Chin Tucks, and Reverse Flys with light dumbbells.
 These not only bring your shoulders back where they belong, they also strengthen the postural muscles along your spine.
 Pair these with simple mobility drills—like thoracic spine rotations or band-assisted shoulder stretches—and you'll feel the difference before you see it in the mirror.